typekernel/typekernel/draft.md

 - Functions are organized as functions.
 - AST generates into TAC code.
 Each unary operation, binary operation, and function call generates a temporary variable.

+### C4mAST versus C4mParser

+C4mAST includes operations and types that are supported by C4m.
+It behaves like a "current" C4m spec.

+C4mParser includes what is supported in our code generator to C.
+For example, emitting C statements are allowed here, but not in a general C4mAST, since C4mAST does not necessarily compile to C.

+Generally, features should be added to C4mAST, but when we try to solve problems with dirty hacks we prefer using C directly.
+One way to solve this conflict is to implement our compiler as a subset of C compiler, which will be costly.

+### Optimization strategy

+Although in the short term we are not going to throw GCC away and develop a C4m compiler on our own, C4m tries to be friendly to compiler as possible.
+We purpose several necessary optimizations required when compiling C4m.

+- Constant folding.
+Most variables are assigned only once in C4m, so constant folding should be easy and important.
+- Copy elision.
+C4m uses memory block (array in C) as first-class members, so hard copy elisions are required.
+- Pointer analysis.
+Thanks to constant folding most local pointer operations have constant offsets.
+This allows us to do more aggressive optimizations.
+- Tail-recursion optimization.
+C4m uses recursions a lot, most of which should be easily written in tail recursion form, thus into loops.

 Memory structures
 --------